opensovereigncloud/metal/docs/concepts/switch.md

 - selectors for loopback IP addresses which will be used by controller to filter out existing `IP` objects and pick up those are match to criteria;
 - definition for addresses families (IPv4 and IPv6) which subnets and loopback addresses are expected to belong to.
 With an exception that in any case there should be IPv4 loopback address, due to ASN calculation depends on its value.
 Hence, controller will ignore `false` value of IPv4 address family field during loopback addresses configuration;

-There are two options to set up relationship between `Switch` and `SwitchConfig` objects:

-- Set label `switch.onmetal.de/layer` to the `SwitchConfig` object.
-For instance `SwitchConfig` labeled as `switch.onmetal.de/layer: 0` will be mapped to all switches which have `.status.layer` equals to 0.
-As you can see in example, the value should be equal to the layer of switches which should consume global parameters;
-- Set identical `switch.onmetal.de/type` labels to `SwitchConfig` object and all `Switch` objects you want to map to it;

 ## Switch

 The main goals of `Switch` type are: